slabstech/gaganyatri.com/_posts/blog/2018-12-17-death-to-monsters.md

 - It did not have any penalties.
 - I never did a wheelie, never did a stoppie, never was part of a drag race .
 - I always reached my destination in time , though i was called a sloth for my slow driving

-I never had to pay for damages, i never asked money for vehicle service, I never asked for additional money for petrol
+- I never had to pay for damages
+- I never asked money for vehicle service,
+- I never asked for additional money for petrol

 I could have done all the things that other kids do.
 But then i saw the struggles and sacrifices my parents did for getting me a bike.
 I had to be grateful for the gift and live up to their expectations.